Topics Map > SCS Computing > HPC - Clusters

 Open Terminal window

-Connect to Triton (note when working outside of the University network, on need to start a VPN first):
+Connect to the SCS cluster (note when working outside of the University network, on need to start a VPN first):

 Make a new directory for this tutorial: